microsoft/typespec/docs/language-basics/templates.md

 }
 ```

-## Argument constraints
+## Parameter constraints

-Template arguments can provide a constraint using the `extends` keyword.
+Template parameters can specify a constraint using the `extends` keyword.
 See the [type relations](./type-relations.md) documentation for details on how validation works.

 ```typespec
 alias Foo<T extends string> = T;
 ```

-Now, instantiating Foo with a type that does not satisfy the constraint `string` will result in an error:
+Now, instantiating Foo with an argument that does not satisfy the constraint `string` will result in an error:

 ```typespec
 alias Bar = Foo<123>;
                 ^ Type '123' is not assignable to type 'TypeSpec.string'
 ```

-A template argument constraint can also be a model expression:
+A template parameter constraint can also be a model expression:

 ```typespec
 // Expect T to be a model with property name: string alias Foo<T extends {name: string}> = T;
 ```

-Template argument defaults also need to respect the constraint:
+Template parameter defaults also need to respect the constraint:

 ```typespec
 alias Foo<T extends string = "Abc">  = T